IronWorker REST/HTTP API

 Response

 The response will be a JSON object.
-The “tasks” property will contain a JSON array of objects, each representing a task.
+The tasks

 Sample: